 • ⅓ cup local honey

 • 1 cup water

-Yield: Approximately 1 quart Ball jar full
+Yield: Approximately 1 quart jar

 Take your carrots and prep them for the jar.
 You want to be sure to prepare them in the way that you plan to eat them — I like whole baby carrots or matchsticks for snacking, but as a garnish, I prefer peeled ribbons.
-If you have a cool colorful carrot, maybe go for coins or bias cut slices to embrace the colors and patterns of this great vegetable.
-Be aware that bigger cuts will keep their crunch — if you want a softer pickle, parboil your raw carrots before adding to your jar.
+If you have a cool colorful carrot, maybe go for coins or bias-cut slices to embrace the colors and patterns of this great vegetable.
+Be aware that bigger cuts will keep their crunch — if you want a softer pickle, parboil your raw carrots before adding them to your jar.
 However you decide to cut your carrots, make sure that you are aiming for uniformity, so you’ll know that every slice will have a similar flavor and texture.

 Add your vinegar, water, and honey to a nonreactive saucepan, and bring to a boil.
 While your brine is heating up, add your carrots, bay leaf, mustard seed, ginger, and chamomile to a glass jar or other heat-proof glass container.
-Once your brine has begun to boil, add to your carrot jars.
+Once your brine has begun to boil, add it to your carrot jars.
 Seal and let come to room temperature.
 Your carrots are ready to eat as soon as they come to temperature, but become more flavorful throughout the week.